OfficeDev/office-js-docs-pr/docs/develop/unified-manifest-overview.md

 ## Key properties of the unified manifest

 The main reference documentation for the preview version of the unified manifest is at [Public developer preview manifest schema for Teams](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).
 That article provides information about the critical base manifest properties, but may not include any documentation of the "extensions" property, which is the property where Office Add-ins are configured in the unified manifest.
-So, here we provide a very brief description of the meaning of base properties when The Teams App is (or includes) an Office add-in.
+So, in this article, we provide a brief description of the meaning of base properties when the Teams App is (or includes) an Office add-in.
 This is followed by some basic documentation for the "extensions" property and its descendent properties.
 There is a full sample manifest for an add-in at [Sample preview unified manifest](#sample-preview-unified-manifest).

 ### Base properties

-Each of these has more extensive documentation at [Public developer preview manifest schema for Teams](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).
+Each of the base properties listed in the following table has more extensive documentation at [Public developer preview manifest schema for Teams](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).
 Base properties not included in this table have no meaning for Office Add-ins.

 |JSON property|Purpose|
 |:-----|:-----|